onecommons/unfurl/README.md

 * **Reproducible**: hermetic builds + git + locked-down, immutable infrastructure = full reproducibility
 * **Incremental**: only applies necessary changes
 * **Fast**: the above three features combined enable lightening-fast updates
-* **Configuration tool agnostic** with built-in support for Ansible and Terraform
+* **Configuration tool agnostic** and includes built-in support for Ansible and Terraform
 * **Secrets**: key manager integration; keeps secrets out of git so repos can be safely made public
-* **No server, no agent**: simple, stand-alone CLI that can be used both as development tool on client or for automated production deployment on server
+* **No server, no agent**: simple, stand-alone CLI that can be used both as development tool on client or for automated production deployment on a server
 * **Dependency management**: Easily track dependencies and changes across infrastructure layers and boundaries.
-* **Zero installation clients**: Use client-side container support to avoid client-side installation requirements.
+* **Zero installation**: Uses client-side container support to avoid client-side installation requirements.

+## More Features

+## Concepts

+* Topology templates specify how resources should be configured using the TOSCA standard.
+Templates live in their own git repos.
+* Resource manifests describe the current state of resources and maintain a history of changes applied to those resources.
+Each manifest lives in its own git repo, which corresponds to the lifespan of the resources represented in the manifest.
+* Configurators apply changes to resources using the spec.
+Configurators are themselves first-class resources, so client-side installations can be hermetically bootstrapped too.

 ## Installation